MartinJindra/mjindra.eu/README.md

 ### building

-To build the source code execute in the project directory
+To build the needed files execute in the project directory.

 ```
 make build